mang022/simple-test/README.md

 For example, if you want to get a current Dollar(USD) to Won(KRW) exchange rate, the code is USD.

-If the code is JYP, return a current JYP to KRW exchange rate.
+If the code is JPY, return a current JPY to KRW exchange rate.

 Response (JSON)